Shayan8265/Amazon_clone/README.md

-Certainly!
-Here's a GitHub description based on the provided information:

 Amazon Main Page Replica
 This project is a replica of Amazon's main page created using HTML and CSS.
 It serves as a demonstration of proficiency in front-end web development techniques, showcasing attention to detail in replicating layout, design, and styling elements from the original Amazon homepage.